 What is An Ethernet Hub in a Network?

-CoreNetworkZ has a series of tutorials for beginners to understand basic network engineering concepts.
+I published a series of tutorials for beginners to understand network engineering concepts on CoreNetworkZ Tech Solutions.

-Hub is a basic layer one connector without any intelligence.
+A Hub is a network device that connects multiple devices in a single network segment.
+It is a basic layer one connector without any intelligence.

 That means we can connect multiple devices to a Hub.
 However, it has many limitations.

-Hub works in the Physical layer of the OSI Reference Model.
+Now, I will answer Aishwarya's second question.
+The Hub operates at the Physical layer of the OSI Reference Model.

-So we can say the Hub has a single collision domain.
+So, we can say that the Hub has a single collision domain.
 In other words, a Hub repeats the signal it receives.

 The Working of a Hub

-Let us check how Hub handles this situation.
+Let us see how the Hub handles this situation.

-When a computer connected to a hub sends packets, the Hub broadcasts the packets to all the ports except the one it came from.
+When a computer connected to a Hub sends packets, the Hub broadcasts the packets to all ports except the one from which it received the packets.

 Switch is an intelligent device.

-Switch reads the packet and unicasts it.
-So Switch is more efficient compared to a hub.
+A Switch, on the other hand, reads the packet and unicasts it.
+So, a Switch is more efficient than a Hub.

-Another problem with the Hub is the higher the chances of packet collisions.
-We know a Hub has a single collision domain, and the chances of collisions are very high.
+Another problem with the Hub is the higher chance of packet collisions.
+We know a Hub has a single collision domain, so the chances of collisions are very high.

 Does Anyone Use Hubs Now?

-However, it is an excellent device for a beginner in network engineering to create a dummy network in a lab to learn the networking basics.
+However, it is an excellent device for a beginner in network engineering to create a dummy network in a lab.
+So, they can learn the basics of computer networking.

 No comments: